 Following dinner, you will return to your hotel for one more restful evening before returning home.

 Fly home today

-Today, you will board your return flight to the U.S. after midnight.
-Or join an optional post-trip extension to the Amazon Jungle.
+Today, you will board your return flight to the U.S. Or join an optional post-trip extension to the Amazon Jungle.

 When Eleanor Roosevelt first laid eyes on Iguassu Falls, she is famously said to have uttered, “Poor Niagara”!
 It’s easy to understand what overwhelmed the First Lady.
 This torrent of water separating Brazil and Argentina plunges over 200-foot-high cliffs in a roaring fury of water.
 (In fact, Iguaçu translates roughly from the local Tupi-Guarani into “great water.”)
 Judging from Ms. Roosevelt’s reaction, you’ll want to extend your expedition to view Brazil’s other breathtaking natural wonder.
 Explore the cataracts from both countries, getting as close to the falls as the spraying mist allows.
 Join us on this thrilling adventure!